 From the 1940s to the 1960s the property was occupied by the family of Mrs. Lina Dimma.
 In the 1970s, the property was acquired by the province of Ontario as part of its acquisitions for the future Highway 407.
 In 2000, with the construction of the eastern section of Highway 407 through Markham, the house became threatened with demolition.
-The house was rescued and preserved by the Markham Heritage Estates subdivision, to restore it.
+The house was rescued and preserved by who had the house moved by Charles Matthews Ltd. to the Markham Heritage Estates subdivision, to restore it.